ajacksified/restful-clients-in-rails-demo/README.markdown

 config/initializers/stache.
 These need to match each other so that they can point to each other's mustache views for client delivery and rendering.

+Optionally, if you just want to check out the mustache / backbone / rails stuff and not the API, stub out the two calls to api\_call in offers\_controller and return formatted JSON (as defined in the next section.)

 Endpoint Notes
 --------------